zxuexingzhijie/Agentic-ADK/README.md

-# Alibaba langengine: an AI application development framework written in Java.
+# About
+Agentic ADK is an Agent application development framework launched by Alibaba International AI Business, based on Google-ADK and Ali-LangEngine.

 <h4 align="center">